 - \(S(t)\) is a non-increasing function of \(t\).

-We are also interested in the probability of dying in the next instant, given we haven’t expired yet.
+We are also interested in the probability of the death event occurring at time \(t\), given that the death event has not occurred until time \(t\).
 Mathematically, that is:

 This quantity goes to 0 as \(\delta t\) shrinks, so we divide this by the interval \(\delta t\) (like we might do in calculus).
 This defines the hazard function at time \(t\), \(h(t)\):

-It can be shown with quite elementary probability that this is equal to:
+It can be shown that this is equal to:

-and solving this differential equation (yes, it is a differential equation), we get:
+and solving this differential equation (cool, it is a differential equation!), we get:

-What I love about the above equation is that it defines all survival functions, and because the hazard function is arbitrary (i.e. there is no parametric form), the entire function is non-parametric (this allows for very flexible curves).
-Notice that we can now speak either about the survival function, \(S(t)\), or the hazard function, \(H(t)\), and we can convert back and forth quite easily.
-It also gives us another, albeit less useful, expression for \(T\): Upon differentiation and some algebra, we recover:
+What I love about the above equation is that it defines all survival functions.
+Notice that we can now speak either about the survival function, \(S(t)\), or the cumulative hazard function, \(H(t)\), and we can convert back and forth quite easily.